Navigation: Network & Remote Installation >

 c.
 Exit out of the AyaNova program

-•Refer to the steps SQL Express example installation which include (as steps to install are similar):
+•Refer to the steps SQL Express example installation as settings to select for SQL Server are similar

 •It is HIGHLY recommended to make yourself aware of any known issues about your version of SQL before proceeding, including those identified in our AyaNova Support Forum

-If there is a firewall enabled on the "server" computer where the SQL Express configuration is installed and setup, set exceptions for sqlserver.exe and sqlbrowser.exe, and/or UDP port 1434 and 1433 in some cases
+If there is a firewall enabled on your "server" computer where the SQL configuration is installed and setup, set exceptions for sqlserver.exe and sqlbrowser.exe (check the path of your SQL services to confirm the specific path and file name), and/or TCP or UDP port 1434 and 1433 in some cases.

 a.
 Via the server's Start menu, select to run AyaNova -> Utilities -> Firebird to MSSQL

 b.
 This will open the ToMSSQL utility

 c.
 You now need to edit the connection strings to what you actually have

 This MUST identify the location of your actual existing AYANOVA.FDB database file.